bgachara/notes/databases.md

 - Block-level
   - compress a block of tuples for the same table
   - naive compression
-    - LZO, LZ4, Snappy, Zstd.
+    - LZO, LZ4, Snappy, Zstd*.
     - Computational overhead
     - compress vs decompress speed.
+    - schemes do not consider the high-level meaning or semantics of the data.

 - Tuple-level
   - compress the contents of the entire tuple(NSM only)